Written by : Greg Ellifritz

 – to begin searching you for weapons

-– to orders hostage to split into two separate groups based on sex
+– to order hostages to split into two separate groups based on sex

 These are just a few of the scenarios I’ve seen play out in my criminal research over the years.
 All of them have actually happened.
 All of them involve a criminal violating a potential boundary.
 All of them limit the victim’s future response options.
 All would trigger my plan to either escape or attack the criminal.